ballerina-platform/ballerina-distribution/examples/grpc-bidirectional-streaming-copy/grpc_bidirectional_streaming.md

     ::: code grpc_bidirectional_streaming_service_client.bal :::

-4. Execute the command below to run the client.
+4. In a new tab of the CLI, execute the command below to run the client.

     ::: out grpc_bidirectional_streaming_client.out :::